storj/docs/app/support/projects/page.md

 ## Delete the existing Project

-At the moment the Satellite Admin Console will not allow you to delete a Project.&#x20;
+At the moment the Satellite Admin Console will not allow you to delete a Project.

 {% callout type="success"  %}
 But you can delete all buckets and Access Grants from it and rename it to something like "not used".
 The empty project costs nothing.